PanoPepino/mtheoretical/docs/_build/html/_sources/index.rst.txt

 mtheoretical documentation
 ==========================

-This webpage contains the documentation for mtheoretical, a library based in Manim and Manim-Slides, with the main focus of providing a straightforward to craft presentations.
+This webpage contains the documentation for mtheoretical, a (personal) library based in `Manim <https://docs.manim.community/en/stable/>`_ and `Manim-Slides <https://manim-slides.eertmans.be/latest/>`_, with the main focus of providing a straightforward way to craft presentations.
+Close to the totality of the contents of this library contains objects, its animations and equations related to `String Cosmology Presentations <https://panopepino.github.io/web_page/main_page/slides.html>`_.
+But the underlying idea is to offer a collection of elements to easily craft new slides with all previous creations gathered in the same libraries.

 These are divided into several sub-packages as:
    - **text_and_organisation**, which contains things like titles, bulleted lists and references.